alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

   </div>
 </div>

+Different browsers render this even more differently, so you may see something completely different to me.

-I learnt this when I screwed up the escaping in my Markdown source file, and got an HTML file with half a dozen unclosed &lt;marquee&gt; tags.
+I learnt this when I screwed up the escaping in a draft of this post, and got an HTML file with half a dozen unclosed &lt;marquee&gt; tags.
 I was struck by the complete visual mess that stood before me.
 The possibilities are as endless as they are horrifying.